Self Catering Highlands

-Highlands
+Highlands Cottages

 The Scottish Highlands is Britain’s last remaining true wilderness.
 Its rugged terrain of steep, glacier-carved mountains, majestic glens and magnificent lochs is steeped in history, myth and legend.
 A journey into the Highlands can feel like stepping out into the unknown, leaving the shelter of civilisation behind and giving yourself up to the forces of nature.
 From its highest mountain to its deepest loch, the Highlands is a unique experience unlike anywhere else in the British Isles.

-Places to go in The Highlands
+Things to Do in The Highlands

 We want you to enjoy the best that The Highlands has to offer and so here's a selection of our favourite things to see and do;